PagerDuty/python-pagerduty/sphinx/source/user_guide.rst

 user-scoped access token or setting the ``From`` header to the login email address of a valid PagerDuty user.
-To set this, pass it through using the ``headers`` keyword argument, or set the :attr:`pdpyras.APISession.default_from` property, or pass the email address as the ``default_from`` keyword argument when constructing the session initially.
+To set this, pass it through using the ``headers`` keyword argument, or set the :attr:`pagerduty.APISession.default_from` property, or pass the email address as the ``default_from`` keyword argument when constructing the session initially.

 Error Handling
 --------------
-For any of the methods that do not return `requests.Response`_, when the API responds with a non-success HTTP status, the method will raise a :class:`pdpyras.PDClientError` exception.
+For any of the methods that do not return `requests.Response`_, when the API responds with a non-success HTTP status, the method will raise a :class:`pagerduty.PDClientError` exception.
 This way, these methods can always be expected to return the same structure of data based on the API being used, and there is no need to differentiate between the response schema for a successful request and one for an error response.